dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ## <span id="angular-app-architecture"></span>Angular App Architecture

-We're going to use the Angular CLI to generate the complete architecture for our app upfront.
+We're going to use the Angular CLI to generate the complete architecture for our app up front.
 This way, we can make sure that our modules are functioning properly before we implement our logic and templates.

-Our app is going to use a modular approach with lazy loading.
-The sample app in this tutorial is small, but we want to build it in a scalable, real-world manner.
+Our app is going to use a **modular approach with lazy loading**.
+The sample app in this tutorial is small, but we want to build it in a **scalable, real-world** manner.

 ### Root Module

 The root module has already been created when the Angular app was generated with the `ng new` command.
 The root module lives at `src/app/app.module.ts`.
 Any components we generate in the root of our Angular app without a subdirectory specified will be imported in our root module.

-Let's create a component now:
+Let's generate a component with the CLI now:

 ```bash
 # create CallbackComponent:
 $ ng g component callback --is --it --flat --no-spec
 ```

-This command generates (`g`) a `CallbackComponent` file with inline styles (`--is`), an inline template (`--it`), no containing folder (`--flat`), and no `.spec` test file (`--no-spec`).
+This command:

+* `ng g component`: generates a `callback` component file with
+* `--is`: inline styles
+* `--it`: inline template
+* `--flat`: no containing folder
+* `--no-spec`: no `.spec` test file

 We'll use the callback component to handle redirection after the user logs into our application.
-It's a very simple component, so we can use inline styles and an inline template.
+It's a very simple component.

+> **Note:** `g` is a shortcut for `generate`.
+We could also use `c` as a shortcut for `component`, making this command `ng g c`.
+However, this tutorial will not use shortcuts for the type of files generated, in the interest of clarity.

 ### Core Module Architecture

 Next we'll create the `CoreModule` and its components and services.
-This is a shared module.
+This is a _shared_ module.
 From the root of your Angular project folder, run the following CLI commands.
 Make sure you run the `ng g module core` command _first_, like so:

 ```bash
 # create Core module: